EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.wmean_sigclip

 Calculate the sigma-clipped weighted mean of a dataset Package: imUtil.image Description: Calculate the sigma-clipped weighted mean of a dataset with iterations.
+This is done by first selecting the datapoints to be used